GeorgeLychock/georgelychock-career-live/README.md

 -   Updated profile picture of George
 -   Method to show what I work on outside of my main career, add something about my patent
 -   Create an About Hero Image modal
+-   Add an About this Site section on desktop home page
 -   Add an Articles Page

 ## Technologies Used